-Mrs. Stephen Webster lived in Willink, a village that had been re-formed several times with new names since 1874 – but which survived as a named post office (until 1913) in Erie County of western New York State.
+Mrs. Stephen Webster lived in Willink, a village that has been re-formed with new names several times since 1818.

-It is very fortunate that this postcard has the receiving postmark of “Willink” as these postmarks are rare.
+(It is fortunate that this postcard has the receiving postmark of Willink, as these are quite rare.)

 https://en.wikipedia.org/wiki/Willink,_New_York